Brighton Energy Co-op’s

 - A PHD researcher from Sussex University shadowed us for one year.
 Her work is widely read by start-up community organisations.

-- We’ve provided consultancy to Brighton & Hove Council on their renewable energy and energy efficiency strategy, as well as sitting on the City Sustainability Partnership
+- We’ve provided consultancy to Brighton & Hove City Council on their renewable energy and energy efficiency strategy, as well as sitting on the City Sustainability Partnership.

-- BEC helped set up a Sustainable Energy Working Group to help develop joint projects across the city and encourage further education on sustainable solutions – e.g.s of this were being joint bid partners and finalists in a National Lottery ‘Communities Living Sustainably’ bid
+- BEC helped set up a Sustainable Energy Working Group to assist the development of joint projects across the city and encourage further education on sustainable solutions – e.g. some of these were being joint bid partners and finalists in a National Lottery ‘Communities Living Sustainably’ bid.

-- We were also an advisor to the Eco Technology Show which for the last 4 years has run in Brighton with around 2500 visitors per year benefitting from 60 free seminars on sustainability issues
+- We were an advisor to the Eco Technology Show which ran for 4 years in Brighton with around 2500 visitors per year benefitting from 60 free seminars on sustainability issues.

-- We helped develop a business plan and helping gain funding for an Environmental Industries umbrella organisation
+- BEC helped develop a business plan and helped gain funding for an Environmental Industries umbrella organisation.

-- In 2015 we were awarded DECC Urban Community Energy Fund grant to develop further renewable energy projects in line with our Objects
+- In 2015 we were awarded a DECC Urban Community Energy Fund grant to develop further renewable energy projects in line with our Objectives.

-- We contributed to the Community Energy Coalition
+- BEC contributed to the Community Energy Coalition.

-- We were also awarded a £5K Innovation Voucher to develop the business plan for a community owned Anaerobic Digestor
+- We were awarded a £5K Innovation Voucher to develop the business plan for a community owned Anaerobic Digester.

-- We provided a ‘platform’ which has allowed social cohesion around sustainable energy and fuel poverty issues
+- BEC provided a ‘platform’ which has allowed social cohesion around sustainable energy and fuel poverty issues.